 Through each session participants receive a holistic skill and knowledge base for therapeutic gardening to support the garden’s growth and provide gardeners with positive experiences throughout the seasons and into the future.

-Horticultural Therapy Programs assist to build self-esteem, confidence, improve health and well-being and create positive social settings.
+Therapeutic Gardening Programs assist to build self-esteem, confidence, improve health and wellbeing and create positive social settings.